danOSU/cython_osc/README.md

 # cython_osc
-To run the cython in OSC first need to install cython.
+To run the cython in OSC first you need to install cython.
 Easiest way is to create a conda environment.

 First load conda module